Google Business Profile Categories & Attributes

 Key Elements of a Complete Google Business Profile

-Categories and attributes are one of the most important information on your Google Business profile, but there’s other elements that contribute to the visibility and attractiveness of your profile, too:
+Categories and attributes are one of the most important information on your Google Business profile, but there's other elements that contribute to the visibility and attractiveness of your profile, too.
+For a complete walkthrough, see our guide on optimizing your Google Business Profile:

 #1 NAP Data